OpenData4Sciece/MCP-Server-API/README.md

-Here’s your updated section with clarified wording for `.well-known/v1.json`, improved structure, and expanded explanation, while preserving your style and British English:

----

 # My Personal Machine-Consumable Protocol (MCP) Compliant API for ML Services

 MCP Server is a structured, standards-compliant API for serving metadata, service discovery endpoints, and machine learning content.
 It's designed to help AI and data science applications discover model context, training artefacts, research notebooks, and statistical methods efficiently.